For a faster, more profitable home sale

-A single tall, leafy tree, such as a palm, fiddleleaf fig, or banana tree can be attention getters.
+A single large, leafy tree, like a palm, fiddleleaf fig or banana tree can be attention grabbers.

-Use plant groupings on top of an armoire, as a centerpiece on your dining table, on a buffet or console table, or flanking a fireplace or window to draw attention to these features.
+Use plant groupings in a corner, the top of an armoire, as a centerpiece on your dining table, on a buffet or console table or flanking a fireplace or window to draw attention to these features.

 A single piece of large, colorful artwork can serve as a focal feature in a room.
 The art should be in proportion to the scope of the wall-- large wall, large piece of art, for instance.

 For a long wall, hang triptych artwork, (like the one above) or arrange a collage of photographs in a gallery type fashion.
 See hanging artwork and mirrors for information on creating wall groupings.

 Decorate with a colorful contemporary quilt, a large clock, rustic antique doors, old lattice, painted shutters, or any other form of 3-dimensional art.

 Be sure that objects are in scale with the size of the room, and large enough to make a grand artistic statement.

 I'm not a fan of arranging furniture toward a big screen television--always makes me think of idol worship.
 But, since so many buyers want that big flat screen TV, it has adapted itself into the world of home decor.

-I once showed a brand new house to a prospective buyer who kept casting his eyes around the living room.
-I knew exactly what he was looking for...a spot for his big screen TV!
-The builder hadn't planned a space for a large TV, so the buyer walked.
+I once showed a new house to a prospective buyer who kept casting his eyes around the living room.
+I knew exactly what he wanted...a spot for his big screen TV.
+There wasn't any wall space room, so the that buyer walked.

-Flank a view window with tall trees to emphasize the outdoors.
+Flank a view window with tall potted plants or small trees to emphasize the outdoors.

 The size and mass of the sofa with artwork above will function in the same manner as a fireplace or other natural focal point.

-If you have no other point of reference, your bed should take center stage.
-The bed is almost always the main feature in a bedroom simply because of its size.
+If your bedroom has no outstanding features, let your bed take center stage.
+The bed is almost always the main attraction simply because of its size.